dnswlt/ogd-weather/service/api/templates/README.md

 This directory contains the HTML templates for pages and snippets loaded via htmx.

-There's no magic here, but some aspects that are worth noting are documented below.

 ## Embedding Vega charts

 The frontend uses htmx to query individual charts from the backends.